News

 4. Will organisations need to make drastic changes to achieve net zero emissions?

 Organisations will need to consider their route map to net zero emissions.
-Over the next 30 years, there will be the opportunity to upgrade buildings and replace all of the existing energy infrastructure for low carbon solutions within the natural life cycle for the building services.
+Over the next 30 years, there will be the opportunity to upgrade buildings and replace all of the existing energy infrastructure with low-carbon solutions within the natural life cycle for the building services.

-Undoubtedly, the first action will be to undertake an energy audit in order to establish the existing energy, carbon and financial footprint for the organisation.
-This leads on to a carbon management strategy to improve energy efficiency, reduce the carbon footprint and maximise the contribution from renewable energy sources.
+The first action is to capture the data to establish the existing energy, carbon and financial footprint for the organisation.
+This leads on to a heat decarbonisation strategy to improve energy efficiency, reduce the carbon footprint and maximise the contribution from renewable energy sources.

-Once the energy, carbon and financial business case is recognised, then this often encourages a proactive approach to implementation, reducing exposure to rising energy costs and moving to Energy Freedom.
+Once the energy, carbon and financial business case is recognised, then this often encourages a proactive approach to implementation, reducing exposure to rising energy costs.
+Zenergi’s Measure, Prepare and Deliver framework delivers a bespoke roadmap for your organisation, employees and customers to achieve net zero with confidence and pace.

 You might also be interested in